6 Causes of Hair Loss in Men

 What Causes Hair Loss in Men?

 - Genetics: Your family history is the biggest predictor of thinning hair, especially typical male pattern baldness.
 That means if other men in your family have had hair loss, you are more likely to as well.
-The conventional wisdom that its best predicted by your mother’s side of the family.?
-Not backed up by the latest scientific research.

 - Medical Conditions: Male pattern baldness has also been associated with medical conditions like heart disease, high blood pressure, enlarged prostates, diabetes and obesity.